dustin-decker/featuremill/README.md

 [godocs](https://godoc.org/github.com/dustin-decker/featuremill)

-Look at the tests for example usage, as well.
+Look at the [included example](example/main.go) and look at the tests for example usage, as well.

 ### how I use featuremill